What is an app cache on your iPhone?

 The main reason for clearing the cache on your iPhone is that over time an unattended cache takes up a significant amount of your device’s storage space, which decreases its performance.
 Have you ever gotten a warning from your iPhone telling you that your storage is nearly full?
 Or maybe your device has become sluggish, your apps and websites take longer to load or respond.
 These symptoms may indicate that your iPhone’s cache is full and needs to be cleared.

 To improve the overall performance of your iPhone, we recommend periodically clearing your iPhone’s cache.
 By clearing the cache you will remove temporary cache data and free up some storage space.
+This also reduces the system data on your iPhone — a category of storage that takes up a lot of space if you don’t regularly empty your caches.

 Cache data may also become outdated, especially for apps and browsers.
 Clearing the cache ensures that you receive only the latest content from apps and websites.
 And in case cache data becomes corrupted and starts causing glitches within apps and browsers, clearing it will resolve these issues.
 But how do you clear your iPhone cache?